OlegAba/OlegAba/README.md

 [<img src="https://img.shields.io/badge/email-%23D14836.svg?&style=for-the-badge&logo=gmail&logoColor=white" />](mailto:mail@olegaba.com)

 ### About
 As an individual, I bring a strong skill set in technologies related to Web and iOS development.
 Apart from utilizing several programming languages, I have experience working with version control, network calls, API’s, third-party libraries, frameworks, relational databases, multithreading, and an MVC & MVVM design pattern.
-I can adapt to a fluid and dynamic development environment; I am comfortable working with any computer/mobile OS and can transfer my skillset to any programming language or technology that is required.
+I can adapt to a fluid and dynamic development environment - comfortable working with any computer/mobile OS and can transfer my skillset to any programming language or technology that is required.

 > Good design adds value faster than it adds cost. -- Thomas C. Gale